Ashok-0003/repo-3/Overview/Developer-Resources/Good-Practices.md

 actual error with all possible details about the error, including the time it occurred, method and class name etc.

-**Measure Performance**- At a time of design & writing the code, start analysing on how the performance of this function is, and where is the bottleneck.
+**Measure Performance**- At a time of design & writing the code, start analyzing on how the performance of this function is, and where is the bottleneck.

 **Do write unit test** - Write and perform rigorous unit testing.